History of ANDRITZ Savonlinna Works Oy

 The workshop was merged with the main company, Enso Gutzeit, in the 1940s.
 In the years that followed, cleaners, refiners and pumps for the wood processing industry were manufactured in Savonlinna under license and there was also growing export trade with evaporators and causticizing plants.
 Later, the company invested in its own product development and launched new products in the 1970s, such as the Help silo discharger, the Enso refiner and the Ecofilter.

 Finally, manufacture under license came to an end in the 1980s and the company prospered with its own products.
-The first DD-Washer was delivered in 1983, and thanks to the constant improvement and development work in collaboration with customers’ mills, there are now hundreds of Savonlinna-made DD-Washers in operation around the globe.
+The first DD-Washer drum displacer washer was delivered in 1983, and thanks to the constant improvement and development work in collaboration with customers’ mills, there are now hundreds of Savonlinna-made DD-Washer drum displacer washers in operation around the globe.

 In 1987, ownership was transferred to A. Ahlström Corporation.
 The new owner continued the intense development program and the company’s business became more global.
 To meet the growing production challenges, the workshop invested in the first welding robots and NC-programmed machining stations.